On Wikipedia | https://en.wikipedia.org/wiki/Kitchener–Waterloo_Symphony |

 |

-The Kitchener–Waterloo Symphony (KWS) was an orchestra based in the twin cities of Kitchener and Waterloo, Ontario, Canada.
-Its home venue was located at Centre In The Square in Kitchener, Ontario.
-The orchestra consisted of 52 professional musicians under full-time contract.
-KWS performed close to 90 performances during a 38-week season for a combined concert audience of over 90,000.
+The Kitchener–Waterloo Symphony (KWS) is an orchestra based in the twin cities of Kitchener and Waterloo, Ontario, Canada.
+Its home venue is located at Centre In The Square in Kitchener, Ontario.
+The orchestra consists of 52 professional musicians under full-time contract.
+KWS performs close to 90 performances during a 38-week season for a combined concert audience of over 90,000.
 The orchestra is regularly heard across Canada on CBC Radio Two.
 In September 2023, the symphony abruptly halted its 2023-2024 season, citing its financial difficulties, and later declared bankruptcy.
-This included all concerts and other activities such as, Kitchener-Waterloo Symphony Youth Orchestra and Bridge to Music. wikipedia
+This included all concerts and other activities such as, Kitchener–Waterloo Symphony Youth Orchestra and Bridge to Music.
+As of late October 2024 the orchestra announced that the bankruptcy had been annulled and that they are rebuilding with a new Board of Directors. wikipedia